 Whether you choose to stay close to home or travel far away, heading off to college is an exciting, intimidating, and emotionally charged event.
 For people who have Hydrocephalus, a few extra challenges are thrown into the mix.
 Not only do you have to decide which classes to take and how to furnish your digs, you also have to start figuring out how to take charge of your own medical care, who to tell about your Hydrocephalus, and how to assert your independence.
 Information contained in this document was sourced from young people with Hydrocephalus who are now attending college (or who recently graduated), as well as their parents, who are coping with “letting go” while championing their children’s newfound independence.

-This information was created primarily for secondary school students who are getting ready to head off to college.
+A note to parents: This information was created primarily for secondary school students who are getting ready to head off to college.
+We know that you have many questions too, but it’s important that your child take the lead in discussing the following issues, implementing plans, and making decisions.
 Letting your child navigate this transition toward adulthood is an important part of the process of letting go.

 Setting the Stage: Before you Go

-It is important that you have all your key medical information close at hand, in a safe place/a file folder, a notebook, a binder, or in electronic form.
+Wherever you choose to go to college, whether close to home or far away, it’s important that you have all your key medical information close at hand, in a safe place—a file folder, a notebook, a binder, or in electronic form.
 The road to your independence starts here.
 This information should include: